aikige/html_business_card_template/README.md

 ## Convert to PDF

-`convert_by_chrome.sh` is the shell script to convert HTML file to PDF image, using Chrome, and which works on MacOS.
+[convert_by_chrome.sh](convert_by_chrome.sh) is the shell script to convert HTML file to PDF image, using [Headless Chrome](https://developers.google.com/web/updates/2017/04/headless-chrome), and which works on MacOS.

 In other environment, please edit this file as needed.